Security Assessment And Testing

 Vulnerability Response and Remediation #

-• Some examples how Cybersecurity specialists deal with it:
+• Some examples of how cybersecurity specialists deal with it:

 • Patching